On asymptotically hereditarily aspherical groups: A criterion for AHA

 Before formulating a criterion for AHA, we need to discuss assumptions that we put on metric spaces to which the criterion applies.
 We will deal with simply connected geodesic metric spaces $X$ for which the filling radius function has finite values for all arguments.
 More precisely, given a piecewise geodesic loop $f\colon S^1\to X$ and its continuous extension $F\colon D^2\to X$, the \emph{filling radius} of $F$, denoted fill-rad$(F)$, is the maximal distance of a point in $F(D^2)$ from $f(S^1)$.
 Now, we define fill-rad$(f)$ to be the infimum over all $F$ as above of the values fill-rad$(F)$.
 Finally, given a real number $r$, we put fill-rad$(r)$ to be the supremum over all loops $f$ as above with length $\leqslant r$ of the values fill-rad$(f)$.
 This gives us a function $\hbox{fill-rad}\colon R_+\to R\cup\{\infty\}$, which we call the \emph{filling radius function} for $X$.

-\rem The condition that fill-rad$(r)<\infty$ for each $r>0$ is automatically satisfied by simply connected metric complexes acted upon geometrically (i.e.\ properly discontinuously and cocompactly, by isometries) by a group.
-Indeed, loops of bounded length are contained in finitely many (up to isometry) finite simply connected subcomplexes.
+\rem The condition that fill-rad$(r)<\infty$ for each $r>0$ is automatically satisfied by simply connected metric complexes $X$ acted upon geometrically by a group of combinatorial automorphisms.
+Indeed, this is easily implied by the following two observations: \begin{itemize} \item for each finite subcomplex $K$ of $X$, there is another finite subcomplex $L_K$ containing $K$ such that the map $\pi_1K\to\pi_1L_K$ induced by the inclusion is trivial; \item loops of bounded length are contained in finitely many (up to the group action) finite simply connected subcomplexes. \end{itemize}

 Given a metric space $(X,d)$, a subset $A\subseteq X$ and a real number $c>0$, put $N_c(A)=\{ x\in X|\; d(x,A)\leqslant c \}$.
 A criterion for AHA is stated in the following.